ghacks Technology News

 Display Network Information With Win IP Config

-Win IP Config will for instance display in depth information about the network adapters including their gateway, IP, DHCP (DHCP server and lease time) or DNS.
+Win IP Config displays in depth information about the network adapters on start including their gateway, IP, DHCP (DHCP server and lease time) or DNS.

-The networking software will also display the current routes and an output of the netstat command in its tabs.
-Those information alone are valuable and quickly accessible.
+The networking software displays the current routes and an output of the netstat command in tabs.
+The information alone is valuable accessible right after start which means less typing.

 Win IP Config provides access to controls in the header as well.
-Those can be used for instance to renew the IP address or add a new one, to add or delete routes or to display detailed IP statistics including header and address errors plus other problems related to that.
+Those can be used for instance to renew the IP address or add a new one, to add or delete routes or to display detailed IP statistics including header and address errors plus other information.

-The report tab basically displays all the collected information in an easily readable format.
-It is possible to export the report as a text document for further processing.
+The report tab displays all the collected information in an easily readable format.
+It is possible to export the report as a text document for further processing or record keeping.

 Win IP Config is a handy program for users who prefer to work with a graphical user interface instead of the command line.
 It does not totally replace the command line as it does not provide access to commands like traceroute or ping.